uo-ec607/lectures/10-funcs-intro/10-funcs-intro.md

 ## 2     4            16
 ```

 So you may not need to worry about explicit iteration at all.
 That being said, there are certainly cases where you will need to worry about it.
-Let's explore with some simple examples (some of which are already vectorised) that provide a springboard for thinking about more complex cases.
+Let's explore with some simple examples (some of which are already vectorised too!) that provide a mental springboard for thinking about more complex cases.

 ### For-loops.
 Simple, but limited (and sometimes dangerous)